sverx/devkitSMS/README.md

 #####How to use more than 48KB in your ROM ('ROM paging'):

 * in your program, use the SMSlib provided `SMS_mapROMBank(n)` macro to map the bank you need (your code should be restrained to the first 32KB as the last 16KB will be paged out)
-* put your data into a separate .c file for each 16KB ROM bank starting from bank2, for example bank2.c, bank3.c etc... (you can use folder2c described above) compiling each one with a different CONST segment name.
-  I suggest using `BANK#` for descriptiveness:
+* put your data into a separate .c file for each 16KB ROM bank starting from bank2, for example bank2.c, bank3.c etc... (you can use the assets2banks and folder2c tools described above) compiling each one with a different CONST segment name, I suggest using `BANK#` for descriptiveness:
 ```
   sdcc -c -mz80 --constseg BANK2 bank2.c
   sdcc -c -mz80 --constseg BANK3 bank3.c